Skip to main content

 Installing Homebrew

 Homebrew is a popular package manager for macOS and Linux, allowing you to install and manage software efficiently from the command line.
-We will use it to install git and make.
+We will use it to install the dependencies needed to build Matrix OS.

 brew --version